 FROM A MINDSET SHIFT TO A MOVEMENT

 Of course, convincing sponsors to spend two to three times more than they normally would on backpacks was and continues to be an uphill battle.
-But hearing the feedback time and again from educators and non-profit staff that our bags bring on a whole other level of joy, confidence, and commitment to school within the kids we serve makes the challenge worth it.
-I am so grateful to all of our partners - both on the giving and the receiving ends of things - for their dedication to challenging the norm, getting donors to think differently about the impact they're making (quality over quantity), and ultimately raising the bar on providing for the youth who need us.
+However, after hearing the feedback time and again from educators and non-profit staff that our backpacks bring on a whole other level of joy, confidence, and commitment to school for the kids we serve makes the challenge worth it.
+I am so grateful to all of our partners, both on the giving and the receiving ends, for their dedication to challenging the norm, getting donors to think differently about the impact they're making (quality over quantity), and ultimately raising the bar on providing for the youth who need us.
 Together, we have created a movement with infinite possibilities, and we've only just begun.

 Giving Back Together,